Voice of Turkey

 The Voice of Türkiye (short VOT; until 2022 Voice of Turkey; Türkiye'nin Sesi Radyosu, TSR) is the international radio service of Turkish state broadcaster TRT on the internet, Turksat 3A satellite and shortwave.
 All shortwave broadcasts are transmitted from a single site near Emirler, Ankara Province.

 The interval signal of Voice of Turkey received in the UK on 15450 kHz in May 2013.

 It is broadcast 24 hours a day in 35 languages, targeting both people of Turkish origin (TSR) and foreigners (VOT).
 Its schedule mainly includes news, music, educational and cultural programmes.

 Its transmissions used to start with a piano tune in the hicaz makam.
+Since 2015, a different melody has been played before the start of the broadcast, namely the piece "Elif Dedim be Dedim" in an instrumental version.